fboender/scriptform/README.md

     echo "User created or password updated"

+Set some rights and create the initial `htpasswd` file:

+    $ chmod 755 job_add_user.sh
+    $ touch .htpasswd

-We can now start ScriptForm to start serving the form over HTTP:
+We can now start ScriptForm to start serving the form over HTTP.
+By default it starts as a daemon, so we specify the `-f` option to start it in the foreground instead.

-    $ scriptform -p8080 ./test_server.json
+    $ scriptform -f -p8080 ./test_server.json

 The user is presented with the following form: